-The project must include a clear go/no-go milestone ahead of entering the demonstration phase.
-Before this go/no-go milestone, the project must deliver the detailed engineering plans, a techno-economic assessment, and all needed permits for the demonstrator.
+The project must include a clear go/no-go milestone ahead of entering the demonstration phase of the project.
+Before this go/no-go milestone, delivery of the detailed engineering plans, a techno-economic assessment, and all needed permits for the demonstrator should be foreseen.
 The project proposal is expected to present a clear and convincing pathway and timeline to obtaining the permits.